Michael Mele

 “What I loved most about ‘open plan’ projects was the freedom I had in developing their processes and protocol.
 I had advisors that piqued my interests, procured the resources and pointed me in the right direction,” he said.

-Mr. Mele lives in Jim Thorpe with his wife, Laurie, and three children, Gavrielle, Kai ’20, and Keiran.
-In his spare time he enjoys weight training, cycling, home improvement projects, fishing, and the outdoors.
+Mr. Mele lives in Jim Thorpe with his wife, Laurie, who is also a member of the MMI Faculty.
+They have three children, Gavrielle, Kai, and Keiran.
+Kai Mele is a member of MMI’s Class of 2020 and serves occasionally as a substitute teacher.
+In his spare time, Mr. Mele enjoys weight training, cycling, home improvement projects, fishing, and the outdoors.